cjoh/notes/executive_function/week-3-coaches-manual.md

 ### 0–3 min | Quick connection
 • "What's been going well since we last talked?"
 (Jot one win on the Dashboard)
-• "Any obstacles we should game-plan around today?"
+• "How's your energy been lately?
+Any patterns you've noticed?"
 (Keep it brief—we're solution-focused!)

 ### 3–8 min | Remember the 'why'
 • "Which area feels most important this week—school/work, health, relationships, money, or purpose?"
-• "If we made even tiny progress there, what would be different by Sunday?"
+• "If you had more consistent energy and better focus, what would change first?"
 (Just one sentence!)

-### 8–18 min | Task Slicing magic: two 5-step checklists
-• Pick two medium-sized tasks (like "update resume," "organize room," "study chapter 3")
-• Using the 5-Step Checklist:
-  - "What's the messiest, quickest first step—something that takes 2–5 minutes?"
-  - Fill in steps 1–5 together
-• If they're stuck: "Imagine texting a friend the instructions—what would you tell them to do first?"
-• Your mantra: "Too big?
-Cut it in half!"

-### 18–28 min | Time-Blocking: getting it on the calendar
-• Explain: "One timer, one task, phone on silent, and when time's up, you stop—even mid-sentence!"
-• Add three 15–25 min blocks to their calendar this week (each tied to a checklist step)
-• Set reminders 5 minutes before each block
-• Pro tip: They can rename their Focus mode to 'Work Sprint' or something fun

-### 28–34 min | If-Then backup plans (2 rules)
-• Using the If-Then Starter:
-  - "If I grab my phone during a work block → then I open my task app and do the next 2-minute step"
-  - "If I feel sluggish at start time → then I work standing for 2 minutes, sip water, keep going"
-• Add one custom If-Then based on their actual patterns

-### 34–46 min | Let's actually do this!
-(10–12 min practice)
-• Set a 10–12 minute timer.
-They do step 1 of a checklist right now
-• Your coaching during the rep:
-  - "Feel that urge to check your phone?
-Flip it face-down, back to your tiny step"
-  - "Remember, we're just practicing starting—not trying to finish everything"
-• Quick debrief after: "What made it easier to start?
-What will you do again next time?"

-### 46–49 min | Lock in the commitments
+### 8–15 min | Sleep Window: finding your rhythm
+• Using the Sleep Window Planner:
+  - "When do you naturally start feeling tired?
+When do you naturally wake up on weekends?"
+  - Create a realistic window (like "in bed 11:00-11:30pm, awake 7:00-7:30am")
+  - "What's one tiny thing that would make bedtime easier?" (phone in other room, clothes laid out, etc.)
+• Your mantra: "We're optimizing for consistency, not perfection!"

+### 15–22 min | Movement Minimum: 15 minutes that count
+• Using the Movement Menu, pick what feels totally doable:
+  - Walking (to coffee shop, around block, during phone calls)
+  - Stretching/yoga (morning routine, between classes, before bed)
+  - Active chores (cleaning while dancing, taking stairs, standing desk)
+• Add it to their calendar as a daily 15-minute block
+• "What counts as your movement win for today?"

+### 22–30 min | Workspace Optimization: let's do this now!
+• Quick workspace audit together (where they usually work)
+• Pick ONE improvement to do right now during the call:
+  - Clear the desk surface
+  - Set up phone charging station in another room
+  - Create a "focus mode" setup (water, notebook, good lighting)
+• "What's the one thing that would make starting work feel easier?"

+### 30–38 min | Phone-Out Routine: creating boundaries
+• Design a simple phone boundary system:
+  - During focus blocks: "Phone goes in [specific location] on Do Not Disturb"
+  - Before bed: "Phone charges in [kitchen/living room] starting at [time]"
+  - One "phone-free" meal or activity per day
+• Test it right now—have them put phone away for rest of session

+### 38–42 min | Social Connection: one tiny goal
+• Pick ONE social action for this week:
+  - Text one friend to grab coffee/lunch
+  - Say hi to one neighbor or classmate
+  - Join one group activity (study group, gym class, hobby meet-up)
+• Put it on the calendar with a specific day and time
+• "What's the easiest way for you to connect with people?"

+### 42–47 min | Integration check: how it all works together
+• Quick review: "So you've got your sleep window, movement minimum, workspace setup, phone boundaries, and social goal"
+• "How do you think these will impact your ability to focus and follow through on work?"
+• Identify the ONE thing that feels most important to nail this week

+### 47–49 min | Lock in the commitments
 • Choose 1–3 micro-commitments from the library below (put them right on the calendar!)
-• Set up Mon/Wed/Fri check-ins (just a photo of their Daily Plan or a one-line update)
+• Set up Mon/Wed/Fri check-ins (just a photo of their sleep/movement/workspace wins)

 ### 49–50 min | Confidence check & encouragement
-• "On a scale of 0–10, how confident are you feeling?"
+• "On a scale of 0–10, how confident are you feeling about these changes?"
 If it's under 7 → make something smaller
-• "Remember, this week is just another experiment.
-We'll learn what works and adjust as we go!"
+• "Remember, this week is about building the foundation that makes everything else easier.
+Small improvements compound fast!"

 ---

-## Micro-Commitments Menu (Week 2)
+## Micro-Commitments Menu (Week 3)

 Pick 1–3 that feel totally doable (should be at least 7/10 confidence):
-• Complete three focus blocks (15–25 min each) on the scheduled days
+• Follow your sleep window 5 out of 7 nights this week
+• Hit your 15-minute movement minimum 5 out of 7 days
+• Keep your workspace optimization in place all week
+• Use phone-out routine during work time 3+ times this week
+• Complete your one social connection goal by Friday
-• Finish step 1 of both checklists by Wednesday
+• Take a photo of your optimized workspace and send it by Wednesday
-• Send one text to set up a casual study session, work meeting, or workout
-• Try Phone-Out Nights 2–3 times (phone charges in another room)
-• Do a 10-minute speed-tidy after dinner twice this week

 ---

 ## Their Homework (keeping it simple!)
-1. Fill out the Daily 5-Minute Plan (send photo M/W/F)
+1. Follow your sleep window and track it (send photo of sleep log M/W/F)
-2. Do those three focus blocks; use the If-Then rules when needed
+2. Hit your 15-minute movement minimum and note what you did
+3. Maintain your workspace optimization and use phone-out routine
+4. Complete your social connection goal by Friday
-3. Update the Weekly Dashboard each evening (takes 30 seconds, seriously)
+5. Update the Weekly Dashboard each evening (takes 30 seconds, seriously)
-4. Get through steps 1–3 on at least one checklist

-**Week 2 success looks like:** At least 3 focus blocks done, one checklist to step 3, dashboard updated most days
+**Week 3 success looks like:** Sleep window followed 5+ nights, movement minimum hit 5+ days, workspace stayed optimized, social goal completed, dashboard updated most days

 ---

 ## Your Troubleshooting Toolkit
-• **Keeps postponing?** Shrink to 10–15 min, schedule it earlier, get super specific about the first 2-min move
+• **Can't stick to sleep window?** Move bedtime 15 minutes later, focus on consistency over perfection, address what's keeping them up (phone, anxiety, caffeine)
+• **Skipping movement?** Make it smaller (5-10 minutes), attach it to existing habit (after coffee, before lunch), count walking to places
+• **Workspace keeps getting messy?** Daily 2-minute tidy, one-touch rule (touch it once, deal with it), identify what's creating the mess
-• **Phone addiction?** Remove tempting apps from home screen, try grayscale, DND always, phone in another room, enforce that If-Then rule
+• **Phone boundaries failing?** Physical distance is key, remove tempting apps from home screen, find better phone charging location, use airplane mode
-• **Overwhelm city?** Rename the task to just the first tiny action, remember: cut it in half!
-• **Energy crash?** Standing start + water + two-minute commitment only

 ---

 ## Your Session Notes Template

 **Value focus:** …
-**Two 5-step checklists for:** … / …
-**Blocks scheduled:** …
-**If-Then rules:** 1) … 2) …
+**Sleep window established:** …
+**Movement minimum chosen:** …
-**Practice session completed:** Y/N — Notes: …
+**Workspace optimization completed:** …
+**Phone-out routine:** …
+**Social connection goal:** …
 **Micro-commitments & check-ins:** …
-**Dashboard metrics to watch:** Focus blocks • Focus minutes • Daily win
+**Dashboard metrics to watch:** Sleep consistency • Movement days • Workspace maintenance • Phone boundaries • Social connection

 ---

 ## Your Handout Arsenal
+• Sleep Window Planner
+• Movement Menu & Tracker
-• 5-Step Checklist Template
+• Workspace Audit Checklist
+• Phone-Out Routine Guide
-• If-Then Starter Sheet
+• Social Connection Goal Sheet
-• Daily 5-Minute Plan
 • Weekly Dashboard (Lite)

 ---

-## Sneak Peek at Week 3
+## Sneak Peek at Week 4

-Next week we're tackling energy and environment: dialing in a sleep window, setting movement minimums, doing a workspace reset, creating a simple "phone-out" routine, and adding one tiny social goal.
+Next week we're putting it all together: building morning and evening routines that stick, creating simple systems for staying on track, and developing the skills to adjust when life gets crazy.
+We'll also work on building confidence for maintaining these changes long-term.
 It's going to be great!

 *Want this as a styled one-pager PDF in your brand colors?
 Just let me know!*